Interior

 Old wall clock; 掛け時計

-The Maezashiki tatami salon consists of a front tatami room of 12.5 tatami mats and an Okuzashiki tatami salon of 10 tatami mats with a floor, a different shelf, and a study room.
-Take it down and build a garden outside.
+The front inner parlor consists of a front tatami room of 12.5 tatami mats and an back inner parlor (奥座敷:Okuzashiki)of 10 tatami mats with a floor, a different shelf, and a study room.
 In addition, in the left corner of the front, there is a four-and-a-half tatami mat tea room for entertaining guests.

 The design of the alcove and the study room is also innovative, and precious wood is used for the materials, and the highest quality lacquer is applied.
 The fusuma and shoji screens are made using the best of the techniques of joiners and Kyoto craftsmen.
 A transom and a rare transom with a painting of yellowtail on pure silk are inlaid.